Corona-Studio/ProjBobcat/README.md

         MinMemory = 512, // Minimal Memory
         MaxMemory = 1024 // Maximum Memory
     },
-    Version = versionId, // The version ID of the game to launch VersionInsulation = false // Version Isolation
+    Version = versionId, // The version ID of the game to launch, such as 1.7.10 or 1.15.2 VersionInsulation = false // Version Isolation
     GameResourcePath = Core.RootPath, // Root path of the game resource(.minecraft/)
     GamePath = path, // Root path of the game (.minecraft/versions/)